leanderpaul/shadow-commerce/docs/Database.md

 		required: true,
 		description: 'contains the list of items the user has added into the cart.',
 		example: [{ item: '', quantity: 2 }]
+	},
+	changePassword: {
+		type: String,
+		required: false,
+		description: 'contains a 256 bit string that can be used to change the password',
+		example: ''
 	}
 };
 ```